 In this case a significant part of the application site is designated as Natural Zone.
 The Wildlife and Countryside (Amendment) Act 1995 requires the National Park Authority to identify areas which it considers are particularly important to conserve.
 For planning purposes the Authority calls these areas the Natural Zone.
 Policy L1 says that other than in exceptional circumstances, proposals for development in the Natural Zone will not be permitted.
-Saved Local Plan policy LC1 sets out those exceptional circumstances.
+Saved Local Plan policy LC1 sets out those exceptional circumstances which are that the development is essential (i). in the national interest; or (ii) for the management of the Natural Zone; or (iii) for the conservation or enhancement of the National Park's valued characteristics.